MartinHaeusler/LSM4K/README.md

 ### Transactional API

-Transactions are at the heart of ChronoStore.
+Transactions are at the heart of LSM4K.
 All transactions are ACID:

 - **Atomic**: All changes in a transaction are committed, or none of them.
 - **Consistent**: Every transaction reads a consistent snapshot of the data.